Open Accessibility Menu

 Post-Doctoral Psychology Fellowship: Kaiser Permanente Northwest

-Board Certified in Clinical Psychology by the American Board of Professional Psychology
+Board Certification: Clinical Psychology by the American Board of Professional Psychology

 Areas of Academic Focus: